"Our health resides in our community

 Since 1952, a singular idea has consistently driven our curricula, training, and community work.
 That key guiding idea is Alfred Adler’s groundbreaking concept of social interest or gemeinschaftsgefühl – the idea that our health resides in our community life and connections.
 This idea today is more necessary than ever to drive the work and change most needed in challenged communities around the world.

-In 1952, Rudolf Dreikurs and his colleagues established the Alfred Adler Institute in Chicago, to train practitioners to apply Adler’s idea of social interest or gemeinschaftsgefühl.
-Adler was the first community psychologist, the first to focus on health and wellness in the community context.
-He advanced the revolutionary idea that responsible practitioners must advocate to change the social conditions that affect community health and well-being.
+In 1952, Rudolf Dreikurs and his colleagues established our institution as the Alfred Adler Institute in Chicago—to train practitioners to apply Adler’s idea of social interest or gemeinschaftsgefühl.
+Adler was the first to focus on wellness in the community context.
+He advanced the revolutionary idea that responsible practitioners must advocate to change the social conditions that affect population health and wellbeing.

-Our faculty and students—along with our Institutes and Centers—are pursuing and producing unprecedented work on health issues including immigration and detention, social exclusion, the social determinants of mental health, LGBTQ mental health, and parenting.
-More than 700 agencies—and counting—are partnering with the Adler School as community practica and internship sites for our students, enabling our specialized preparation for work with underserved and marginalized populations.
+Our faculty and students—along with our Institutes and Centers—are pursuing and producing unprecedented work on social issues including immigration and detention, social exclusion, the social determinants of mental health, LGBTQ mental health, and parenting.
+More than 600 agencies—and counting—are partnering with the Adler University as community practica and internship sites for our students, enabling our specialized preparation for work with underserved and marginalized populations.

-I invite you to explore this site for the many ways you might join our Adler School community as we enter our seventh decade, in innovating approaches toward the more just society we all envision.
+Explore this site for the many ways you might join our Adler University community.
+Reach out and join us as we continue innovating approaches toward the more just society we all envision.

 Raymond E. Crossman, Ph.D.